Personal, Social, health and economic education / Relationships and Sex education

-Through PSHEE education learners develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepared for life and work.
+Through PSHE / RSE education learners develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepared for life and work.

-PSHEE at Honywood gives learners the ability to embrace the challenges of creating a happy and successful adult life.
+PSHE at Honywood gives learners the ability to embrace the challenges of creating a happy and successful adult life.
 Learners will build upon their knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.
 Learners can also put this knowledge into practice as they develop the capacity to make sound decisions when facing risks, challenges and complex contexts.
 Everyone faces difficult situations in their lives.
-Through PSHEE we can support our learners to develop resilience, to know how and when to ask for help, and to know where to access support.
+Through PSHE we can support our learners to develop resilience, to know how and when to ask for help, and to know where to access external agencies for support.